mathiasertl/django-ca/docs/source/include/change_settings_warning.rst

 ..
 WARNING::

-   If you change this settings, OCSP and CRL URLs encoded in existing certificates and intermediate CAs become invalid, so certificate validation using these URLs will fail.
+   If you change this setting, OCSP and CRL URLs encoded in existing certificates and intermediate CAs become invalid, so certificate validation using these URLs will fail.
 Also, ACMEv2 URLs will change, so every ACMEv2 client has to be updated.